dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2190: Retaliatory measures can spiral into trade wars.
+### T2190: Retaliation from other countries can lead to a damaging trade war.

 |Support|
 |---|